jenkinsci/bitwarden-credentials-provider-plugin/README.md

 4.  **Background Refresh:** The local vault is automatically re-synced with the Bitwarden server via `bw sync` in the background based on the "Cache Duration" setting, keeping your credentials reasonably fresh without impacting performance from slow CLI operations.
 5.  **Live, On-Demand Secret Fetching:** Your actual secrets (passwords, keys, etc.) are **never** cached by Jenkins.
 They are fetched "live" from the CLI's secure, local database at the exact moment a build needs to use them.

+> [!WARNING]
+> **Performance Consideration**
+>
+> The "live" fetching of secrets (Step 5) involves a call to the Bitwarden CLI, which is a relatively slow operation (it can take several seconds).
+While the plugin's caching makes most operations fast, any step in a pipeline that resolves a secret will incur this one-time performance cost.
+>
+> For this reason, it is not recommended to use credentials from this plugin for high-frequency operations, such as configuring the SCM for a GitHub Organization folder, which utilizes credentials multiple times on every scan.

 ## Getting Started

 You must first configure the plugin's global settings in **Manage Jenkins > Configure System**.